-Starting from version mr10.0.1 Sipwise C5 allows to trigger mobile push notifications even if the callee has a device already registered, thus allowing to have a parallel forking to deskphone and mobile phone.
-In this case ff the mobile push functionality is enabled the call flow looks as follow.
+Starting from version mr10.0.1 Sipwise C5 allows to trigger mobile push notifications even if the callee

-Figure 171.
+Figure 173.
 Parallel Mobile Push Workflow

 - 1. The caller sends INVITE to the Proxy - 2.
 The callee is online, the Proxy anyway sends the PUSH request to the GCM/APNS service - 3.
 If configured, Proxy sends a 18x message to the caller to trigger remote ringing - 4.
 At the same time Proxy sends the INVITE to the callee's registered device (deskphone) - 5.
 The GCM/APNS service delivers the PUSH request to the callee - 6.
 The callee's mobile device accepts the PUSH request and confirms the mobile application start (unattended on Android), then the mobile application registers at the Proxy - 7.
 The newly received registration triggers in the Proxy a sending of an INVITE to the callee's mobile device - 8.
 The callee accepts the call using one of its devices - 9.
 The response is sent back to the caller.
 Hence, the call setup is completed - 10.
 Proxy sends a CANCEL message to the other ringing device